-The whole thing was a mess.
+The complete thing was a mess.
 It was not a great instruction and maybe a little misleading.
-Defense counsel also did not properly object to the instruction which would have given the court a chance to cure the problem or allow the plaintiff’s lawyer to withdraw the request.
+Defense counsel also did not properly object to the instruction, which would have given the court a chance to cure the problem or allow the plaintiff’s lawyer to withdraw the request.

-The Mississippi high court agreed, finding reversible error because the trial judge should not have instructed the jury – nor should plaintiff’s counsel have argued to them – that they could consider the ‘value of life’ of the deceased in awarding damages.
+The Mississippi high court agreed, finding reversible error because the trial judge should not have instructed the jury – nor should the plaintiff’s counsel have argued to them – that they could consider the ‘value of life’ of the deceased in awarding damages.

 It really makes me appreciate the Maryland Court of Appeals.
-I don’t always agree with their finding but if you read their opinions – and maybe more importantly, watch oral arguments, you get the clear sense the court is really trying its best to make the right call and you don’t feel any outside agendas other than the invariable interloper of the judge’s ideology.
+I don’t always agree with their finding but if you read their opinions – and maybe more importantly, watch oral arguments, you get the clear sense the court is trying its best to make the right call and you don’t feel any outside agendas other than the invariable interloper of the judge’s ideology.
 These judges in Mississippi need and accept campaign contributions.
 Does it influence their opinions?
 I don’t see how it couldn’t.
 Human beings, even honest ones, try to take care of their own when they are doing everything that they do.
 It has been this way for all of humanity’s reign.

 You can find the opinion in Vaney v.
 Lance here.